 D. Power management.
 Switched mode voltage regulators are used to improve efficiency and current capability.
-Voltages needed in robot are 24V for motors, 12V for cameras, and 5V for TCP/RS232 Bridge and Ethernet switch, 15V for bullet.
-A single custom made board was designed with TI's TPS5450, including fixed 5V and 12V, and variable voltage output version.
-As a battery charger, it equips a 24 Vin stage that creates 6 isolated cell chargers to balance the battery and fully charge it capable of sourcing 5A to each cell.
+Voltages needed in robot are 24V for motors, 12V for cameras, and 5V for TCP/RS232 bridge and ethernet switch, 15V for bullet.
+A single custom-made board was designed with TI's TPS5450, including fixed 5V and 12V, and variable voltage output conversion.
+As a battery charger, it equips a 24 Vin stage that creates 8 isolated cell chargers to balance the battery and fully charge it, capable of sourcing 5A to each cell.

-E. Mapping-Map generation method in IXNAMIKI OLINKI is based on the operator assessment in conjunction with the collected data, which enables the operator to locate and register different object such as victims, stairs, walls and hazards.
-The robot has a 2D laser beam, a video camera, a temperature sensor and a C02 sensor that provide enough information to operator station.
+E. Mapping.
+Map generation method in IXNAMIKI OLINKI is based on the operator assessment in conjunction with the collected data, which enables the operator to locate and register different object such as victims, stairs, walls and hazards.
+The robot has a Microsoft Kinect, a video camera, a temperature sensor and a C02 sensor that provides enough information to the operator station.

-A laser-beam will be projected onto an object and the resulting distance is reconstructed in the user interface at the operator station (Fig. 5).
+The Microsoft Kinect signals will be projected onto an object and the resulting distance is reconstructed in the user interface at the operator station (Fig. 5).

-Fig. 5 Example of a map obtained by the laser sensor.
+Fig. 5 Example of a map obtained by the kinetic sensor.